oracle-livelabs/developer/build-ords-apis-in-adb/5-secure-endpoints/secure-endpoints.md

     ![click the Create button on the Create Privilege slider](./images/click-create-for-privilege.png " ")

-## Task 3: Create an OAuth Client for secure REST Endpoint
+## Task 3: Create an OAuth Client for a secure REST Endpoint

 1. Select **OAuth Clients** from the **Security Tab**.